Jon Morgan

 The status “suspended” only means they can no longer operate in California, but it does not mean the state has canceled their business license.

-If an entity has never filed any return in California before, then FTB will notify it after five tax years have passed from its formation due date.
+If an entity has never filed a return in California before, then FTB will notify it after five tax years have passed since its formation due date.

 Finding an Accountant